-Lysious James Ogolo (Pronounced LI-shuhs OH-goh-loh), mononymously known as Lysious, is a Nigerian-American novelist, playwright, screenwriter, director, producer, singer-songwriter and entrepreneur.
+Lysious James Ogolo (Pronounced LI-shuhs OH-goh-loh), mononymously known as Lysious, is a Nigerian novelist, poet, actor, playwright, screenwriter, director, producer, singer-songwriter and entrepreneur.

-Born on April 20, 1990 in Southern Nigeria, Lysious’ relocation to the United States began with his dad moving to Washington, DC when Lysious was nine years old.
-This paved the way for a teenage Lysious, his mom and brother to relocate to DC several years later.
+Born on April 20, 1990 in Southern Nigeria, Lysious’ journey to the United States began with his dad moving to Washington, DC when Lysious was nine years old.
+This paved the way for Lysious, his mom and baby brother to relocate to DC, years later.

 His first novel, Love Birds: Beyond Death was self-published in 2011 to mixed reviews.
 Lysious describes the novel as a learning experience and a reflection of his potential as a writer.
-Following the release of his first novel, Lysious spent several years developing plays and other theatrical projects for his local church.
+Following the release of his first novel, Lysious spent several years developing plays and other theatrical/film projects in the DMV (DC, Maryland and Virginia).

-Lysious attended mostly private schools in his native Nigeria.
+Lysious received a mixture of both Nigerian and American education.
 He briefly attended Roosevelt STAY High School, Washington, DC, and the University of the District of Columbia before graduating from Howard University in 2015 with a degree in Radio, TV and Film.

 He was co-host and producer of Good Morning Gospel on WHBC 96.3 HD3, Howard University’s Black Communicator, until his graduation in May of 2015.

-In 2014, while still a student at Howard University, he launched the production company, Conbeach Ideas with the motto, Be Entertained.
+In 2014, while still a student at Howard University, Lysious launched the production company, Conbeach Ideas with the motto: Be Entertained.
 Be Inspired.